Explanation of Course Numbers

 CFN 1000.
 Communication Design.
 3 Credits.

-This course will examine digital design techniques and concepts that are relevant to all majors.
-Students will learn the basics of visual communication, typography, and design by utilizing Adobe Photoshop to create a series of projects that will result in the creation of their own basic website.
-Students will learn how to scan, import, and create artwork and how to correct and adjust image tone and color.
-Students will also use Photoshop's many selection and editing tools and will be introduced to layers, channels, color palettes, and scripted actions.
-By going through lessons ranging from image retouching to title banner and button creation and simple time-based animation, students will assemble and produce a simple website which will showcase a portfolio of their own work.
-In addition to the projects above, students will be introduced to the theories and practices of visual communications and graphic design through a series of lectures and demonstrations.
-Other Adobe CS software such as InDesign will be touched on as well.
+This course examines digital design techniques and concepts that are relevant to all majors.
+Students learn the basics of visual communication, typography, and design by utilizing Adobe Photoshop to create a series of projects that result in the creation of their own basic website.
+Students learn how to scan, import, and create artwork and how to correct and adjust image tone and color.
+Students also use Photoshop's many selection and editing tools and are introduced to layers, channels, color palettes, and scripted actions.
+By going through lessons ranging from image retouching to title banner and button creation and simple time-based animation, students assemble and produce a simple website which showcases a portfolio of their own work.
+In addition to the projects above, students are introduced to the theories and practices of visual communications and graphic design through a series of lectures and demonstrations.
+Other Adobe CS software such as InDesign are touched on as well.